0bi0/StaffDocsSample/content/etiquette.md

 > ### 🤬 For Example
 >
->You say a slur in another server.
+>1.
+You say a slur in another server.
->A user sees this, then joins the server, and sees you as staff.
+>2.
+A user sees this, then joins the server, and sees you as staff.
->User may feel uncomfortable playing, feeling the server may reflect what you said.
+>3.
+User may feel uncomfortable playing, feeling the server may **reflect what you said**.

 We generally ask our staff to operate off **common sense**, while **remaining considerate** of others around them (i.e., other staff members & players).